pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.10

+February 5, 2023

+- Fix the "and x more machines" text on the Saved locations list
+- New map marker icon colors, and other map screen design tweaks
+- Design adjustments on the location details screen to better manage people using large system fonts
+- Tucking some of the location details behind a location details button in order to clean up the location details screen
+- Other behind the scenes maintenance updates

 ### 5.3.9

 December 30, 2023